Cross Country Training Tips with Lissa Green

 Water can be a horse’s worst nightmare and the help of an additional horse, to walk with your young horse into the water as encouragement, can be really useful.
 Once you’re horse has his feet wet, come back out and re-do the process on your own.
 Once you are happy, with positive reinforcement you can include a small jump leading into the water.

-The most precarious obstacles for a young horse to overcome are ditches, therefore a little bit of time invested in this area of training will help your horse understand the question being asked.
+Ditches are the most precarious obstacles for a young horse to overcome; therefore, investing a little bit of time in this area of training will help your horse understand the question being asked.

-Allow your horse to check both sides of the ditch and then use the another horse again to go over the ditch, showing the younger and inexperienced horse how to do it.
-Allow your horse to follow, at a safe distance, and repeat a couple of times.
+Allow your horse to check both sides of the ditch and then use another horse again to go over the ditch, showing the younger and inexperienced horse how to do it.
+Allow your horse to follow at a safe distance and repeat a couple of times.
 Again, once you feel happy that your horse is gaining confidence, remove the additional horse.

 Ending with confidence

-By following through this session, your horse should gain a wealth of confidence and trust in you.
-This will aid in encouraging him to jump other obstacles in a sequence.
+Following this session, your horse should gain a wealth of confidence and trust in you.
+This will encourage him to jump other obstacles in a sequence.
 It is important that you don’t push a youngster too quickly to the point where it undoes all your hard work in giving confidence.

 Discover more from Everything Horse Magazine